Concepts

 audio/

-additions/ # new assets a clone references
+additions/ # new data assets a clone references

 sprites/